Our mission is simple

 “

-“Actual residents of Joshua Tree should be the ones who decide how dense they want their community to be, NOT county bureaucrats 1.5 hrs away beholden to rich developers.”
+“Actual residents of Joshua Tree should be the ones who decide how dense they want their community to be.

 Keith